5satoshi/webapp/README.md

 - **Node Overview**: At-a-glance summary of key performance indicators, historical forwarding volume, period-specific activity, and information about the node.
 Metrics like "Betweenness Rank" and "Shortest Path Share" are fetched via the application's internal API.
 - **Channel Management**: Detailed listing of all channels with status, capacity, balance, and performance metrics, including a detail view for individual channels.
 Data is sourced from `peers` and `forwardings` tables.
 - **Network Insights**: Analytics on routed payment amounts (distribution and value over time) and transaction timing patterns (heatmap).
 Data is sourced from the `forwardings` table.
 - **Routing Analysis**: Insights into the node's role in the network's cheapest paths for various payment sizes (shortest path share), including comparisons with top nodes and historical trends for any selected node.
-Data for these analyses (originally from `betweenness` table) is fetched via the application's internal API.
+Data for these analyses is fetched via the application's internal API.
 - **AI-Powered Assistance**: Includes features like Node ID/Alias autocomplete with rank information to aid in analysis.
 Autocomplete suggestions are sourced from the `nodes` table.

 For more detailed information on each section, please refer to our [Documentation](#documentation).

 ## Documentation

-For detailed information about installing, configuring, and using the Lightning Stats Dashboard, please refer to the following documents:
+For detailed information about installing, configuring,and using the Lightning Stats Dashboard, please refer to the following documents:

 - **[Installation Guide](./docs/installation.md)**: Instructions for setting up and running the application.
 - **[Overview Page Guide](./docs/overview.md)**: Detailed explanation of the Node Overview page.